- Home

 Krakatoa was an active volcanic island located in the Sunda Strait, Indonesia.
 Krakatoa was one of the most violent volcanic events in the history of volcanoes, blowing itself to pieces.
 Since 1927, the island has slowly been rebuilding itself over successive eruptions (Anak Krakatau).
 In 2017, the volcano was 400m above sea level.
 A major collapse occurred in 2018, creating a tsunami that killed 426 people.
 The volcano now stands at 110m above sea level.

-Extreme Pursuit visited and landed on Anak Krakatau (Son of Krakatoa) in October 2018.
+Extreme Pursuit has visited and landed on Anak Krakatau (Son of Krakatoa) multiple times, including prior and after the 2018 Tsunami.
 We witnessed large eruptions with lava bombs crashing into the surrounding ocean.

 Location: | Sunda Strait, Indonesia |